AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/system-settings/dmx-output-mapping.md

 ![Art-Net DMX Module Properties](/docs/images/ArtNet-DMX-Module-Properties.png)

-**DMX output:** Allows you to temporarily disable the output
+<strong>DMX output:</strong> Allows you to temporarily disable the output

-**Continuous Art-Net DMX:** The Art-Net specification allows the console to only send out changes in the DMX.
+<strong>Continuous Art-Net DMX:</strong> The Art-Net specification allows the console
+to only send out changes in the DMX.
 This setting makes the console send the Art-Net packets continuously even if there is no change.

-**Always Broadcast Art-Net DMX:** Sets all Art-Net packets to Broadcast mode, meaning they are sent to all nodes.
+<strong>Always Broadcast Art-Net DMX:</strong> Sets all Art-Net packets to Broadcast
+mode, meaning they are sent to all nodes.
 Otherwise the packets are addressed to the specific node they are intended for, which reduces network traffic but requires more careful setting up of network addresses.

-**Block RDM:** If enabled, RDM traffic is blocked on this module.
+<strong>Block RDM:</strong> If enabled, RDM traffic is blocked on this module.

-**DMX Overrun:** Some Art-Net nodes ignore changes until they are sent more than once.
+<strong>DMX Overrun:</strong> Some Art-Net nodes ignore changes until they are sent
+more than once.
 If this option is enabled then at least 3 packets are sent for every change

-**Legacy Mode:** If enabled, Art-Net is broadcast continuously from the console at a high rate.
+<strong>Legacy Mode:</strong> If enabled, Art-Net is broadcast continuously from the
+console at a high rate.
 May affect console performance.

-**Ethernet xxx:** Selects whether you want this protocol outputting on this Ethernet adapter.
+<strong>Ethernet xxx:</strong> Selects whether you want this protocol outputting on
+this Ethernet adapter.
 If there are multiple adaptors in the system you can select more than one, and identical information will be sent out on each one.